By Diane Hudson

-Leaving this culture is difficult for some service members—you are not just leaving a job, but you are leaving a whole lifestyle.
+Leaving this culture is difficult for some service members.
+You are not just leaving a job; you are leaving a whole lifestyle.

 I know that as you leave the military (especially if retiring with 20 or more years of service), you are mostly likely more comfortable using military jargon, terms, and acronyms than civilian terms, and often you simply do not know the civilian equivalent.

-For example, an infantryman once told me that he had been in the Army for 23 years (E-9/Command Sergeant Major), and felt he had no skills or direct value to offer corporate America.
+For example, an infantryman once told me that he had been in the Army for 23 years (E-9/Command Sergeant Major), but felt he had no skills or direct value to offer corporate America.